 Douglas: That’s a big part of it.
-So our goal … The basic foundation of the organization was formed in 1970, and obviously I was born that year, so I wasn’t there to hear the statements from Peggy Rockefeller and Tom Cabot, but [the mission] was to protect the undeveloped character of the main coast.
-And what came from that at some point in some shape or form was also to protect traditional uses.
-But also there’s habitat protection in there as well.
-And by and large, unless there’s a substantial habitat concern, or ecological attribute that you really want to protect, some sensitive nesting island or what not, we make our islands available to the public.
-But after a process, after studying the property a little bit… [and] also doing a basic, but I think complete, carrying capacity [study], trying to evaluate ‘what can this property really withstand.’
-If we put it on the website on MDI with two million visitors to the Park, we might have way more visitors than we want to one of these preserves… .
-So being kind of careful, [asking] “What’s the experience we want here?” …
+The basic foundation of the organization was formed in 1970, and obviously I was born that year, so I wasn’t there to hear the statements from Peggy Rockefeller and Tom Cabot, but [the mission] was to protect the undeveloped character of the main coast.
+And what came from that … was also to protect traditional uses.
+There’s habitat protection in there as well.
+And by and large, unless there’s a substantial habitat concern, or ecological attribute that you really want to protect, some sensitive nesting island or what not, we make our islands available to the public, … after studying the property a little bit [and] doing a basic carrying capacity [study], trying to evaluate ‘what can this property really withstand.’
+If we put it on the website on MDI with two million visitors to the Park, we might have way more visitors than we want to one of these preserves.
+[So we ask,] “What’s the experience we want here?”

-So active land management, and then we also hold, in addition to land that we own, we hold 300-and-some-odd conservation easements.
-So those are restrictions on privately owned land [and] very often do not include public access … .
-And every easement is different.
-They’re individual tools that are tailored where a landowner either sells, or very often gives away, certain types of development rights or other rights to protect that property’s character, for the future and perpetuity.
+So active land management, and then in addition to land that we own, we hold 300-and-some-odd conservation easements.
+Those are restrictions on privately owned land [and] very often do not include public access … .
+Every easement is different.
+They’re individual tools that are tailored when a landowner either sells, or very often gives away, certain types of development rights or other rights to protect that property’s character, for the future and perpetuity.
 The classic example is a set of grandparents [who] own a waterfront property with a bunch of acreage and a nice saltwater farm, or something like that.
 They love it, they want to keep it that way.
 Their concern is that their great-great-grandkids are going to want to sell it all off for a few million dollars to buy a car collection, or whatever.
 That’s an extreme of course, but that extreme is not uncommon.
 Let’s subdivide, let’s sell, let’s get our money, when the people don’t care about it anymore.

 So by putting an easement on it, they can insure that it keeps a certain level of consistency, even long after they’re gone.
-And that’s kind of the basic model of what easements are.
+And that’s the basic model of what easements are.
 And again, every one’s different.
-Some have a lot of development, some don’t allow development, some, quite a lot but it’s a big property and [the development] is all set back from the water, and [the easement] would just protect the water edge. … It depends, again on the easement.
+Some have a lot of development, some don’t allow development, some, if it’s a big property and [the development] is all set back from the water, [the easement] would just protect the water’s edge. … It depends, again on the easement.